apoclol/ffxiv-en-jp-translator/README.md

 # English to Japanese Quick Phrases

 > **⚠️ Work in Progress**: This plugin is still in very early development.
 Features may change and bugs may be present.
-Phrases are quite limited and only work with exact strings(punctuation ignored.)
+Phrases are quite limited and ~~only work with exact strings~~ now work with multiple known phrases.

 A Dalamud plugin for Final Fantasy XIV that helps bridge the language barrier between English and Japanese players by providing instant translation of common game phrases.